row-engineering/ai-narration/README.md

 ## Key Features

-- OpenAI Text-to-Speech integration with multiple voice options
+- **TTS** - OpenAI Text-to-Speech integration with multiple voice options
-- Responsive audio player that works on all devices
+- **Fully functioal player** - Responsive audio player that works on all devices
-- Flexible generation - Create narrations manually or automatically on post publish
+- **Flexible generation** - Create narrations manually or automatically on post publish
-- Bulk narration generation for existing content
+- **Bulk Action** - Bulk narration generation for existing content
-- Customizable intro/outro messages for each narration
+- **Customizable** - Custom intro/outro messages for each narration
-- Developer-friendly with hooks and filters for customization
+- **Extensibility** - Developer-friendly with hooks and filters for customization
-- Local hosting - Audio files stored on your server (no third-party dependencies for playback)
+- **Local hosting** - Audio files stored on your server (no third-party dependencies for playback)

-## Instalation
+## Installation

 - In WordPress admin go to _Plugins > Add New > Upload Plugin_
 - Choose the plugin zip and click _Install Now_